angelo-wf/SnesJs/README.md

 - Clone this repository.
 - Open `index.js` in a browser.
 Messing around with the browser's autoplay policy might be required.

-The [SpcJs](https://elzo-d.github.io/SnesJs/spcplayer.html) link goes to a SPC player, which simply plays SPC files (but not all files work correctly).
-It shows the name, game, artist, dumper and comment from the SPC file, and a visualization of the channel volumes L & R (red & green), channel gains (yellow) and channel pitches (blue).
+The [SpcJs](https://elzo-d.github.io/SnesJs/spcplayer.html) link goes to a SPC player, which simply plays SPC files (most files seem to load correctly, but some don't sound quite right).
+It shows the name, game, artist, dumper and comment from the SPC file, and a visualization of the volume L & R (red & green), gain (yellow) and pitch (blue) for each channel (1 to 8, from left to right).
+Pressing L toggles 'log-mode', where it runs a single SPC-instruction each frame and logs it in trace-log format.

 ## Resources